loganthomas/mlb-pitcher-xK/README.md

 and think it will help your prediction, but you cannot include each player's 2024 fastball velocity.
 Data in `k.csv` came from fangraphs.com.
 Your analysis should be completely reproducible.

+## Notebooks
+Copy and paste url here to see interactive plotly graphs: https://nbviewer.org/

 ## References
 - [The Definitive Pitcher Expected K% Formula](https://fantasy.fangraphs.com/the-definitive-pitcher-expected-k-formula/)
 - [TensorFlow Time series forecasting](https://www.tensorflow.org/tutorials/structured_data/time_series)